 Process: Using paper painted with an eco-friendly UV sensitive coating, I rub it in the chemical fire retardant, ash, and debris, then place it in the small stream; the bright sunlight rains down from above.

-Series title: Dragons.
-This ongoing series considers the immediate experience of existence itself.
-The materials used during the making process are elements of the natural world; the result, reminiscent of the Cosmos.
+Dragons This ongoing series considers the immediate experience of existence itself.
+The materials used during the making process are elements of the world both natural and human made; the result, reminiscent of the Cosmos.
 Variations created through uncontrollable circumstances generated by wind, sunlight, gravity, and water depict forms not drawn from the visible world.
 It is my intention to create an aesthetic feeling awareness that moves between viewer and artwork.